 One of the interesting things I noticed was that the panel lines that wrap around the leading edges of the wings don’t match up.
 I sanded away the ones underneath and rescribed them.
 Later on, I noticed the page with the load call-outs a saw that the mistake was also done on the printout:

 In drilling the antenna mount behind the cockpit, I dropped the pin vise and snapped the bit.
 I have extras of the bits that are easy to break and thought for a second I’d use the broken bit as the antenna.
 If this build wasn’t OOB I’d have done that.
 But since the bit wasn’t included in the box, I stretched a piece of sprue (it was included in the box) and used that instead.
 Since I’m making the aerial removable, instead of painting it with acrylic, I used enamel instead because I find enamel more durable.
 I dipped the sprue in the bottle of black enamel and set it aside to cure:

 I wasn’t pleased with the paint job on the black dorsal hump.
 The edge of the white primer underneath could be seen under certain conditions, so I stripped the paint off.
-I also added other antenna and a vent to the top.
-Of course, once I’d added the antenna, I didn’t pay attention to where I grabbed the fuselage and laid one of the antennae over on its side.
+I also added other antennas and a vent to the top.
+Of course, once I’d added the antennas, I didn’t pay attention to where I grabbed the fuselage and laid one of the antennae over on its side.
 I pried it up, glued it back into its proper place, and tomorrow after the glue has fully cured I’ll rework the surface to remove the marred area:

 Another fit problem is at the root of the elevators and that still needs to be fixed: